katharinalisalin/demo-bug-template/docs/contributing/index.md

     ---

-    Report a bug in Material for MkDocs by creating an issue and a reproduction
+    Report a bug in Material for MkDocs by creating an issue with a reproduction

     [:octicons-arrow-right-24: Report a bug][report a bug]